 - We work towards making employment here at The Working Centre more like a partnership of ideas and commitment

-- Our salary policy means that people need to make a positive choice to work here
+- Our salary policy means that people need to make a positive choice to work here.
+People typically start at 2.1 - click here to read more.

 If you are attracted to the philosophy and action of The Working Centre, consider joining with us in this imaginative process by contacting us about the Permanent Job Posting.